 After the turkey and other meats have been carved, it could be tempting to give your dog the leftover bones for them to chew on, but this is a big no-no!
 Bones from poultry are going to be thin and easily breakable, which can cause choking, cut your dog’s mouth and throat, and may even result in intestinal damage.

-You should never give your dog a bone that was not properly cooked or processed by pet product company.
+You should never give your dog a bone that was not properly cooked or processed by a pet product company.
 Our collection of Redbarn Bones are baked and tested to ensure the safest quality possible for your dog.

 Note: Pork bones are less durable than beef bones, and not recommended for strong chewers.